 Conservation of Energy Technology Absorption and Foreign Exchange Earnings and Outgo

-As required under Schedule V of the SEBI (LODR) Regulations a detailed report onCorporate Governance is furnished as Annexure C' to this Report.
+As required under Schedule V of the SEBI (LODR) Regulations 2015 a detailed report onCorporate Governance forms part of this Report as Annexure C'.

 Extract of Annual Return

 Pursuant to Section 134(3)(a) of the Companies Act 2013 an Extract of Annual Returnas on Financial Year ended March 31 2019 in the prescribed format is available on theCompany's website www.teamhgs.com/ investors/other-reports and forms part of thisReport as Annexure F'.

 All contracts /arrangements /transactions entered into with the related parties duringthe Financial Year 2018-19 are in the ordinary course of business and at arm's lengthbasis and therefore outside the purview of Section 188(1) of the Companies Act 2013 andsame are disclosed in the financial statements of the Company.
 Policy on Related PartyTransactions as recommended by the Audit Committee and adopted by the Board is availableon the Company's website at www. teamhgs.com/investors/corporate-policies.Information on related party transactions pursuant to Section 134(3) (h) of the CompaniesAct 2013 read with Rule 8(2) of the Companies (Accounts) Rules 2014 is given in FormAOC-2 and the same forms part of this Report as Annexure H'.

 Material changes and commitments affecting the financial position of the Companybetween the end of the financial year and date of the Report

 There were no material changes and commitments affecting the financial position of theCompany between the end of the Financial Year and date of the Report.